Formal Ball Information

 Our Charity Ball, unlike its other dance counterparts, is a formal event.
 The dress code is Black Tie "invited".
 This means that attendees are encouraged to wear gowns and tuxedos, although semi-formal attire is acceptable.
 Cosplay is welcome, but must fit in with the formality of the occasion.

-The Materia & Mana Charity Ball will be a limited capacity and ticketed event.
+The Beautiful Machine Charity Ball will be a limited capacity and ticketed event.
 Anyone who wishes to attend will need to sign up for a ticket beforehand.
 Tickets will cost $4, all proceeds will go to the Central New England chapter of the National Multiple Sclerosis Society.
 The ticket charge is designed to continue Anime Boston's commitment to charity as well as reduce the number of people who reserved tickets "just in case" and then choose not to attend the ball, not necessarily to fund the ball itself.
 Half of the tickets are available online, and the remainder will be made available at the convention.

 Note: All those with tickets need to wear proper attire to the Ball, those with tickets but without formal clothing will be denied admittance.

-Online tickets are available here.
+Online tickets will be available this winter.

 For a more thorough breakdown of what is or isn't appropriate, please check our Dress Code below and our Formal Attire Inspiration Guide.
 If you are ever in doubt about the appropriateness of your planned attire, please do not hesitate to contact us!
 We are happy to advise you.
 Anime Boston staff reserve the right to deny entry to the ball to anyone inappropriately attired.